To Have and Have Not (film): Plot

-In the summer of 1940 world-weary Harry Morgan operates a sport-fishing boat, the Queen Conch, in Fort-de-France, on the French colony of Martinique.
+In the summer of 1940, world-weary Harry Morgan operates a sport-fishing boat, the Queen Conch, in Fort-de-France, on the French colony of Martinique.
 It is not long since the fall of France and the island is under the heavy-handed control of pro-German Vichy France.
 Harry makes a modest living chartering out to tourists, crewed by his blithering friend Eddie.
 Harry affectionately looks after Eddie, a one-time top mate reduced to a rummy by alcohol.
 The island is a tinderbox of dissent, harboring many people sympathetic to Free France.

 Harry's current charter client, Johnson, owes Harry $825.
 Johnson insists he hasn't enough ready money to square his account, but promises to get the funds when the banks open the next day.

 Back at his hotel home Harry is approached by its owner, Gérard (known as "Frenchy" to English speakers), who urges Harry to help the French Resistance by smuggling some people onto the island.
 Harry steadfastly refuses, choosing to keep out of the current political situation.
 Also at the hotel, Harry first sees Marie ("Slim") Browning, a young American wanderer who has recently arrived on the plane from Rio.
 Seeking to avoid the advances of a drunken Johnson she volunteers a duet of "Am I Blue" with pianist Cricket and his ensemble in the hotel bar.

-A keen observer, Harry has noticed Slim pick Johnson's pocket, and follows her to her room directly across the hall from his own.
+A keen observer, Harry notices Slim pick Johnson's pocket, and follows her to her room directly across the hall from his own.
 He forces her to hand over the wallet, which is found to contain $1,400 in traveler's cheques and a plane ticket for early the next morning before the banks open.
 On returning the wallet to Johnson, Harry demands that he sign the traveler's cheques to pay him immediately.
 Just then a shootout in front of the hotel between police and the Resistance spills over into the bar, and Johnson is killed by a stray bullet.
-The police take Harry and several others for questioning, seizing Johnson's wallet, Harry's passport, and his own money when he proves combative.
+The police take Harry, Slim, and Frenchy for questioning, seizing Johnson's wallet, Harry's passport, and his own money when he proves combative.